169.79 Vehicle registration; displaying license plates.

 Subd.
 5. Truck-tractor, road-tractor, or farm truck.
 If the vehicle is a truck-tractor, road-tractor, or farm truck, as defined in section 168.011, subdivision 17, but excluding from that definition semitrailers and trailers, one plate must be displayed on the front of the vehicle.

 Subd.
 6. Other motor vehicles.
-If the motor vehicle is any kind of motor vehicle other than those provided for in subdivisions 2 to 4, one plate must be displayed on the front and one on the rear of the vehicle.
+If the motor vehicle is any kind of motor vehicle other than those provided for in paragraphs (b) to (d), one plate must be displayed on the front and one on the rear of the vehicle.

 Subd.
 7. Plate fastened and visible.
 All plates must be securely fastened so as to prevent them from swinging.
 The person driving the motor vehicle shall keep the plate legible and unobstructed and free from grease, dust, or other blurring material so that the lettering is plainly visible at all times.
 It is unlawful to cover any assigned letters and numbers or the name of the state of origin of a license plate with any material whatever, including any clear or colorless material that affects the plate's visibility or reflectivity.